-Nautical themed banquets and receptions offer a wide selection of ideas, symbols, and decorations to create any type of atmosphere from casual to formal.
+Nautical Banquet & Reception Decorating Ideas Nautical themed banquets and receptions offer a wide selection of ideas, symbols, and decorations to create any type of atmosphere from casual to formal.
 Based upon a long history of established traditions, the nautical theme imparts a tone of precision, order, wealth and masculinity that is also spirited, fun, and playful.

 visual impact and provide continuity throughout the venue.
 Blue, red, white and gold are dominate colors in naval, sailing, and yachting and are a popular color

 Motifs: Nautical refers to those things related to operating a boat or ship, including seamen, navigation, and sailing.
 Use nautical symbols and icons, in addition to your colors to decorate.
 Some ideas include:

 Rope, monkey's paw